To reduce pregnancy stress, listen to the most relaxing song in the world

 If you’re looking for music to de-stress, there’s no better place to start than with a study that set out to find the most soothing tunes.
-Inc reports that a team from Mindlab International led by Dr. David Lewis Hodgson had participants solve difficult puzzles as quickly as possible while connected to sensors that measured their heart rate, blood pressure, and rate of breathing.
-As they solved these difficult puzzles, they listened to different songs, and found that one certain song actually reduced overall anxiety by a whopping 65%: Marconi Union’s “Weightless”.
+Inc reports that a team from Mindlab International led by Dr. David Lewis Hodgson had participants solve difficult puzzles as quickly as possible.
+They did this while connected to sensors that measured their heart rate, blood pressure, and rate of breathing.
+As they solved these difficult puzzles, they listened to different songs.
+Researchers found that one certain song reduced overall anxiety by a whopping 65%: Marconi Union’s “Weightless”.

 Listen to it here: